Pleural needle biopsy

 In recent years, pleural biopsy is most often done using a fiberoptic scope.
-The scope allows the provider to view the area of the pleura from which the biopsies are taken.
+The scope allows your provider to view the area of the pleura from which the biopsies are taken.

 You will have blood tests before the biopsy.
 You will likely have a chest x-ray.

 When the local anesthetic is injected, you may feel a brief prick and a burning sensation.
 When the biopsy needle is inserted, you may feel pressure.
 As the needle is being removed, you may feel tugging.

 Pleural biopsy is often done to find the cause of a collection of fluid around the lung (pleural effusion) or other abnormality of the pleural membrane.
 Pleural biopsy can diagnose tuberculosis, cancer, and other diseases.

 If this type of pleural biopsy is not enough to make a diagnosis, you may need a surgical biopsy of the pleura.